- Know the benefits of cardiovascular exercise.

 If the goal is for strength or hypertrophy, 75 minutes per week of vigorous aerobic activity is recommended.

 If the goal is simply general fitness, any combination of moderate to vigorous-intensity activity is good.

-For youth 3 – 5 years old, they should be encouraged to be physically active with opportunities to move put throughout the day.
+Youths 3 – 5 years old, should be encouraged to be physically active with opportunities to move put throughout the day.

-For youth 6 – 17 years old, they should get 60 minutes of cardio per day and 3 days should be vigorous intensity each week.
+Youths 6 – 17 years old should get 60 minutes of cardio per day, and 3 days should be vigorous intensity each week.